PicoQuant/snAPI/doc_source/install.rst

 To install the package, follow these steps:

+1. Install the Microsoft Visual C++ Redistributable(x64) if missing in the system: https://aka.ms/vs/17/release/vc_redist.x64.exe.
-1. First, download and install the latest version of Python 3.11 from the official Python website: https://www.python.org/downloads/
+2. First, download and install the latest version of Python 3.11 from the official Python website: https://www.python.org/downloads/
-2. Once you have installed Python 3.11, open a command prompt or terminal window.
+3. Once you have installed Python 3.11, open a command prompt or terminal window.

-3. Right-click on "Command Prompt" and select "Run as administrator".
+4. Right-click on "Command Prompt" and select "Run as administrator".

 ::